GabeBSE/Contact-List/README.md

 - **Delete (D):**
   - Remove unwanted contacts.

-The application will allow users to keep record of all their contact's information as well as edit thier list when necessary. <br>
+The application will allow users to keep record of all their contact's information as well as edit thier list when necessary. <br><br>
 **Application highlights:** the ability to add, view, edit, and delete contact's information until a updated version is created that will add more features. <br><br>